|

 It

-is no use having bright ideas unless we are willing to put them into practice.
+is no use having bright ideas unless we are

 OR